siangooding/cwi/CWI Sequence Labeller/README.md

 # Usage

 Additional functions for the CWI models are available in [complex_labeller.py](./sequence-labeler-master/complex_labeller.py).
 Please refer to the [example notebook](example.ipynb) for details on how to use the models.
+The  original code for the sequence labeller used in this project can be found at https://github.com/marekrei/sequence-labeler.

 # Dataset